 The pupils, staff and governors are very proud of our school and we hope that this website will allow you to see why.
 We look forward to having the opportunity to meet you in person.

 Hello!
-My name is Darren Ayling and I am proud to be the Head of School here at St. Mary’s Middle.
+My name is Darren Ayling and I am proud to be the Headteacher here at St. Mary’s C.E.
+Middle.
 My favourite teacher at school was a science teacher called Wendy Sibley.
 She made us prepare and teach small 5 minute segments of the lessons to help develop our confidence in speaking in front of people.
 It was her teaching methods that made me decide to pursue a career in teaching.
 My favourite children’s author is currently Anthony Horowitz and I am enjoying reading the Alex Rider series.
 I also like the books by David Walliams because I really like his recurring character of the newsagent Raj and his special offers.
-I am a great fan of Formula One.
+I am a great fan of Formula One and follow the progress of AFC Bournemouth.
 My secret skill would be singing (although not so secret in assemblies!) and a surprising fact is that I once appeared a television game show.
+I, rather surprisingly, also have my first three belts in kickboxing.

 Mike Hilborne – I am the Deputy Head of School at St Mary’s.
 I very much enjoy my job, working with others, getting to know the children and learning from them.